 duration: 3-6 hours

-Riders must be fit.
-Challenging, very scenic ride.
-Enjoy one night free accommodation/ free simple breakfast at our guest room!
+Rise high above the desert, challenging and panoramic!
+Enjoy one night free accommodation/ simple breakfast at our guest room!

 Temporarily not available!
 Cross Country Trail Ride to Bear Camp- for riders searching a challenge!

 Arrive around 5 pm.
 Meet your mount already saddled up in the ring.
 You’ll get the opportunity to ride your assigned horse, we’ll make sure the saddle fits your seat properly.

-Next morning after breakfast and a good night sleep we head out on a beautiful very scenic trail.
+Next morning after breakfast and a good night sleep we head out on a beautiful very scenic trail- rising high above the desert!

 Arrival after 5pm and test ride your horse

 Arrive after 5pm.

-Afterwards we recommend you visit for dinner the Rock Inn in Lake Hughes.
+Afterwards we recommend for dinner a biker pup/bar Rock Inn in Lake Hughes.

 Ride to Bear Camp

 If you wish to saddle up your horse, you welcome to do so!

-Our ride begins with a slow warm up trot, to prepare our horses muscles for a long, steep 1,250 feet elevation climb.
+Our ride begins with a slow warm up trot, to prepare our horses muscles for a long and partially steep climb.
 Arrived on the ridge, horses get a moment catching up with they're breath.
-From here we heading to the trail head of the world famous Pacific Crest Trail, climbing another two challenging miles.
-Breathtaking, scenic views following us all around!
+From here we heading to the trail head of the world famous Pacific Crest Trail, climbing another two challenging miles ending up at 5900 feet above sea level!
+Breathtaking, scenic views following us all around.

 Next coming four miles, balanced, confident, athletic, horse riders can be challenged if they wish, while zipping at a trot on this very winding, bending, hilly up and down wilderness path.
 In addition riders will have to look out for upcoming branches.
 Bending over the horse neck, side wards, or leaning back of your mount is required, to avoid sometimes some oncoming bushy branches.
 Most of our guest riders will break here a sweat!

 For riders which prefer to take it easy, we just enjoy this beautiful trail at a walk, mixed up with some short trotting sessions here and there.

-A deserved break will be taken in the meadows at Bear Camp!
+A short break will be taken in the meadows at Bear Camp!